daneroo/nx-audiobook/infra/PROGRESS.md

 - R. F. Kuang - The Burning God
 - Ramez Naam - Crux
 - Ramez Naam - Apex
+- Richard Dawkins - An Appetite for Wonder
+- Richard Dawkins - Flights of Fancy
+- Richard Dawkins - The Ancestor's Tale
+- Richard Dawkins - The Blind Watchmaker
+- Richard Dawkins - The God Delusion
+- Richard Dawkins - The Greatest Show on Earth
+- Richard Dawkins - The Magic of Reality
+- Richard Dawkins - The Selfish Gene
 - Richard K. Morgan - Broken Angels
 - Richard K. Morgan - Woken Furies
 - Tiago Forte - Building a Second Brain
 - Ursula K. Le Guin - The Dispossessed
 - William Gibson - The Peripheral
+- Yuval Noah Harari - 21 Lessons for the 21st Century
+- Yuval Noah Harari - Sapiens
+- Yuval Noah Harari - Homo Deus

 ## SPLIT - Staging books not in Legacy but split from one (27)